Connecticut Paycheck Calculator

 2016Verify with CT DOL

 Connecticut generally follows the federal Fair Labor Standards Act (FLSA) for white-collar exemptions.
-Exempt status requires meeting the duties tests and the federal salary-basis threshold; job titles alone don’t determine exemption.
-Confirm CT minimum wage, tip-credit rules, paid sick leave, and industry-specific standards when classifying roles and calculating overtime.
+Exempt status requires passing the duties tests and meeting the federal salary-basis threshold.
+Job titles alone do not determine exemption.
+Confirm CT minimum wage, tip-credit rules, paid sick leave, and industry-specific standards for overtime calculations.

 Year Median Household Income (USD) Source/Notes